No products in the cart.

 DIY Options for the Knifemaker:

 - Buy a Dewar: Dewars are more expensive than you would initially think.
-Occasionally they come up secondhand from farmers or laboritories, so keep an eye out.
+Occasionally they come up secondhand from farmers or laboratories, so keep an eye out.
 If you own your own dewar, you can keep a usable amount for up to 6 months if stored correctly.

-- Dry Ice Slurry: Some makers resort to using dry ice and acetone/car antifreeze/Kerosene or paraffin/denatured alcohol mixtures for their cold treatments (aka the poor mans liquid nitrogen).
-Acetone is a popular choice but comes with a fire/explosive warning and will also eat plastics/polystyrene/Styrofoam, so maybe use the other cheaper options.
+- Dry Ice Slurry: Some makers resort to using dry ice and acetone/car antifreeze/Kerosene or paraffin/denatured alcohol mixtures for their cold treatments (aka the poor man’s liquid nitrogen).
+Acetone is a popular choice but comes with a fire/explosive warning and will also eat plastics/polystyrene/styrofoam, so maybe use the other cheaper options.
 The mixture can reach sufficiently low temperatures (-110°F/-78°C) to convert the retained martensite.

 In Conclusion: